Anesthesiology Services

 Our anesthesiologists follow the practice guidelines established by the American Society of Anesthesiologists — the national educational, research and scientific association of physicians which maintains the standards of the medical practice of anesthesiology.

-The ASCW does not employ nurse anesthetists.
-You can be assured only an anesthesia physician will be caring for you during your stay at the Center.
+The ASCW does employ nurse anesthetists.
+You can be assured that you will receive quality care during your stay at the Center by the anesthesia team.

 There are several different anesthetic techniques which may be administered to ensure your comfort during your surgical procedure.

-An anesthesiologist will provide services in almost every case at the Center.
+The anesthesia team will provide services in almost every case at the Center.
 The exception is for patients undergoing minor procedures, without any sedation, during which the surgeon injects a local anesthetic prior to the procedure to numb the area.
-This technique is called a “straight local” anesthetic and an anesthesiologist would not be involved in your care.
+This technique is called a “straight local” anesthetic and an anesthesia provider would not be involved in your care.

 - General Anesthesia